-Do create a stimulating safe environment where learning is fun! spend time building a positive trusting relationship have clear high expectations for learning and behaviour have clear routines and boundaries and be consistent.
-Remember, structure and routines are important to reduce anxieties associate with unexpected change and inconsistency inform students of the behaviour you want to see and your expectations share/communicate your expectations with the students so they have a clear understanding of what they need to do/how to comply be an assertive positive role model and role model the behaviour you want to see. eg. give respect to get respect give everyone a sense of belonging expect compliance and use 'thank you' instead of 'please' be enthusiastic and upbeat - 'today will be a good day' be organised, well prepared and have contingencies remain calm and in control separate the behaviour from the individual use appropriate tone, volume, display a positive open body language and be aware of facial expressions and remember to smile be non-judgmental offer a 'way out' and a 'way back in' act confidently and in control speak clearly and use simple language and instructions use plenty of specific praise for efforts/achievements and 'catch them being good' start each day/session/return to lesson/interaction with a 'clean slate' use restorative solution focused conversations and language when things go wrong remember it is the inevitability not the severity empower students to learn for themselves convey through practice that the group/classroom is the place to be - spending time away from the group is not 'good' follow up everything and do whatever you say debrief tricky situations, learn from what happens changing practice where necessary display students learning to give them a sens Try giving options or limited choices which are clear with potential consequences non-verbal prompts giving responsibility using appropriate humour removing the audience or moving to a quite area using distraction techniques using 'l' not 'you' statements using pre-agreed scripts giving reminders before ultimatums sharing the problem or 'changing face' giving 'take up time' agreed 'time out' tactical ignoring working on the assumption that they 'will follow' repeating back to the student there 'concern' or 'issue' to demonstrate empathy to always be attentive, give time and actively listen getting students to repeat instructions to show understanding giving reasons why when giving instructions turning instructions into questions eg. "stop talking" becomes "how do you think you're talking might be affecting others?" sending work home to celebrate learning and build positive relationships Avoid making threats giving ultimatums you can't keep resorting to lecturing apportioning blame condemning students - it is their behaviour that is unacceptable raising your voice or shouting, unless you want others to shout back confronting in public or belittling stereotyping or labelling arguing or being drawn off topic taking things personally or bearing a grudge asking 'why' - this is a blaming word and can heighten student emotions using threatening body language; standing too close, crossing arms, pointing using ambiguous terms like quietly, properly, sensibly, respectfully as they can be subjective doing things that can lead to feelings of humiliation and embarrassment eg. sarcasm Key remember it is the inevitability not the severity! never give up! focus on the underlying need! ask for help - it is a sign of strength not weakness!
+Do create a stimulating safe environment where learning is fun! spend time building a positive trusting relationship have clear high expectations for learning and behaviour have clear routines and boundaries, be consistent.
+Remember, structure and routines are important to reduce anxieties associate with unexpected change and inconsistency inform students of the behaviour you want to see and your expectations share/communicate your expectations with the students so they have a clear understanding of what they need to do/how to comply be an assertive positive role model and role model the behaviour you want to see give everyone a sense of belonging expect compliance and use 'thank you' instead of 'please' be enthusiastic and upbeat - 'today will be a good day' be organised, well prepared and have contingencies practise what you preach - give respect to get respect remain calm and in control separate the behaviour from the individual use appropriate tone, volume, display a positive open body language and be aware of facial expressions and remember to smile be non-judgmental offer a 'way out' and a 'way back in' act confidently and in control speak clearly and use simple language and instructions use plenty of specific praise for efforts/achievements and 'catch them being good' start each day/session/interaction with a 'clean slate' use restorative solution focused conversations and language when things go wrong remember it is the inevitability not the severity empower students to learn for themselves convey through practice that the group is the place to be - spending time away from the group is not 'good' follow up everything and do whatever you say debrief tricky situations and learn from what happens display students learning to give them a sense of ownership and belonging send work home to celebrate learning and build positive relationships Try giving options or limited choices which are clear with potential consequences non-verbal prompts giving responsibility using appropriate humour removing the audience or moving to a quite area using distraction techniques using 'I' not 'you' statements using pre-agreed scripts giving reminders before ultimatums sharing the problem or 'changing face' giving 'take up time' agreed 'time out'

+tactical ignoring working on the assumption that they 'will follow' repeating back to the student there 'concern' or 'issue' to demonstrate empathy to always be attentive, give time and actively listen getting students to repeat instructions to show understanding giving reasons why when giving instructions turning instructions into questions eg. "stop talking" becomes "how do you think you're talking might be affecting others?"
+Avoid making threats or giving ultimatums you can't keep resorting to lecturing apportioning blame condemning students - it is their behaviour that is unacceptable raising your voice or shouting, unless you want others to shout back confronting in public or belittling stereotyping or labelling arguing or being drawn off topic taking things personally or bearing a grudge asking 'why' - this is a blaming word and can heighten student emotions using threatening body language; standing too close, crossing arms, pointing using ambiguous terms like quietly, properly, sensibly, respectfully as they can be subjective doing things that can lead to feelings of humiliation and embarrassment eg. sarcasm Key remember it is the inevitability not the severity! never give up! focus on the underlying need! ask for help - it is a sign of strength not weakness!